 - EC1202 Economic Reasoning for Business (5 credits)

 - MG1004 Principles of Management & Organisation (5 credits)

 - MG1006 Principles of Marketing in International Environments (5 credits)

 Elective Modules: you choose modules to the value of 20 credits from your chosen language pathway.
-The languages currently on offer include Chinese, French, German, Irish, Italian, and Spanish.
+The languages currently on offer include French, German, Irish, Italian, and Spanish.

 With the exception of French and Irish, all languages have a beginner's stream.
 You will study cultural and social issues to complement your language skills and provide an important context for understanding international business.

-You will choose modules from the following options: International Business; the International Economy; Analytics for International Business; Sustainability in International Businesses; Responsible Leadership and Communication; Research Methods for Qualitative and Quantitative Analysis; Introduction to Business Law; Introduction to Management Accounting; and advanced language modules including electives on relevant topics in Literature and Culture, based on your chosen language pathway.
+Modules include the following: International Business; the International Economy; Analytics for International Business; Sustainability in International Businesses; Responsible Leadership and Communication; Research Methods for Qualitative and Quantitative Analysis; Introduction to Business Law; Introduction to Management Accounting; and advanced language modules including electives on relevant topics in Literature and Culture, based on your chosen language pathway.